GaelTouquet/particle_flow_calibration/index.md

 # How does it works
 For the particles flow, we need to know the energies of the particles thanks to the hadronic calorimeter and electromagnetic calorimeter.
-We use simulated particles to create models to obtains a calibrated energy thanks to simulated particles.
+We use simulated particles to create models to obtains a calibrated energy.

 ![3D plots](img_index/3Dplots.png)